Child Custody And Visitation

 The primary concept that child custody determination centers around in California is a parenting plan.
 A parenting agreement is usually negotiated between parents and their child custody attorneys outside of the courts.
 While each plan is unique to the family involved, it generally includes:

 - Who has physical custody of the child

-- What the visitation schedule will look like (including holidays, birthdays and vacations)
+- What the child visitation schedule will look like (including holidays, birthdays and vacations)

-- Who has legal custody and makes decisions impacting the child’s welfare and upbringing
+- Who has legal custody and who makes decisions impacting the child’s welfare and upbringing

 - How contact with other family members and third parties will be handled

 - What to do in the event of a dispute or change to an agreement

 While it’s possible for two parties to mutually agree upon custody terms, determining child custody and visitation can also be complicated — especially if the two parents cannot reach an agreement.
 To win battles involving visitation issues, you need an experienced Solana Beach child custody lawyer on your side.

 Most people have a general idea of what child custody is, but they may not understand all of the terms associated with the topic.